epfl-ada/ada-2023-project-lovelace/README.md

 ## Research Questions

-1. What characterize the career evolution of actors?
+1. What characterizes the career trajectories of actors?
-2. How do actors navigate and evolve through different genres over the course of their career?
+2. How do actors navigate and evolve across various genres throughout their careers?
-3. Can patterns be observed in the network that connects actors?
+3. Are there observable patterns in the network connecting actors?
-4. What shared attributes distinguish actors who have received Oscar nominations?
+4. When do actors potentially receive an Oscar ?

 ## Additional Datasets

-- [**IMDb Datasets**](https://www.imdb.com/interfaces/) - We incorporated two IMDb datasets, namely `title.basics` and `title.ratings`, into our analysis to extract movie ratings.
-These datasets will be used to uncover correlations between actors' careers and the ratings of the movies they participate in.
-The information includes average ratings and the number of votes from a vast database of 10 million movies.
+- [**IMDb Datasets**](https://www.imdb.com/interfaces/) - We incorporated one IMDb datasets, namely `title.basics`.
+This was useful for the genre analysis as there exists only 29 unique genres compared to 362 genres present in CMU.
 Upon merging with our [**CMU Movie Summary Corpus**](http://www.cs.cmu.edu/~ark/personas/), we achieved a matching rate of 62%.

 - [**Oscars**](https://www.kaggle.com/datasets/unanimad/the-oscar-award) - The Oscars dataset, sourced from Kaggle and scraped from the Official Academy Awards site, spans nominations from $1927$ to $2022$ across various categories.
-For our analysis, we retain categories related to actors.
+For our analysis, we retain only categories related to actors.

-- [**Freebase dataset**](https://developers.google.com/freebase) - Full archive of the Freebase database.
-The archive is used to convert Freebase IDs to text strings.
-Processing the data took a rather long time and had to be done carefully since the the dataset has an important size: more than 30 Go compressed.
+- [**Freebase dataset**](https://developers.google.com/freebase) - We utilized the archive of the Freebase database to convert the Freebase Ethnicity IDs to text strings.

 ## Methods